First recorded (as “Guajira Guantanamera”) by Joséito Fernández (1940).

 “The most commercially-successful version of ‘Guantanamera’ in the English-speaking world was recorded by easy listening vocal group The Sandpipers in 1966.
 Their recording was based on the Weavers’ 1963 Carnegie Hall reunion concert rendition.

 “‘Guantanamera’ is one of the songs most commonly identified with Cuban singer Celia Cruz.
-She recorded it on at least 241 different records, her earliest commercial recording being on the Mexican label Tico Records in 1967.
+She recorded it on at least 241 different records, her earliest commercial recording being on Bravo Celia Cruz in 1967 for the Mexican label Tico Records.

-“Wyclef Jean presents The Carnival, released in 1997, featured Jean and the Refugee Camp All Stars performing an arrangement of ‘Guantanamera’ that is not a cover of the original, but an incorporation with additional lyrics/music.”
+“Wyclef Jean presents The Carnival, released in 1997, featured Jean and the Refugee Camp All Stars performing an arrangement of ‘Guantanamera’ that is not a cover of the original, but an incorporation with additional lyrics/music.
+The album version also featured Celia Cruz (see above), Lauryn Hill, and Jeni Fujita.
+This version was nominated in 1998 for the Grammy Award for Best Rap Performance by a Duo or Group.”

 Pete Seeger, “Guantanamera” (1963):